enactjs/puppeteer_poc/README.md

 ```

 ### Google Sheets

 We have the ability to send data to a Google Spreadsheet.
-If you wish to use this inclide an environment variable.
+If you wish to use this include an environment variable.

 ```
 // .env